MV Maria Reina: Diego Garcia charter

 From 2004 to 2009, MV Baffin Strait transited between Singapore and Diego Garcia once a month.

 Baffin Strait during the MSC charter.

 In 2004, TransAtlantic Lines outbid Sealift Incorporated for the contract to haul cargo between Singapore and Diego Garcia.
-The route had previously been serviced by Sealift's which was manned by members of American Maritime Officers and Seafarer's International Union.
+The route had previously been serviced by Sealift's which was crewed by members of American Maritime Officers and Seafarer's International Union.
 TransAtlantic Lines reportedly won the contract by approximately 10 percent, representing a price difference of about $2.7 million.

 As a result of winning this contract, the US Navy gave the Baffin Strait the hull classification symbol T-AK W9519.
 The T-AK series symbol is given to the seven container ships chartered by MSC but owned and operated by contractors.

 The Baffin Straits Diego Garcia charter ran from 10 January 2005 to 30 September 2008 on a daily rate of $12,550 under contract number N00033-05-C-5500.
 Nicknamed "the DGAR shuttle", the ship delivered 250 containers each month from Singapore to Diego Garcia, carrying everything from fresh food to building supplies to aircraft parts, and delivering more than 200,000 tons of cargo to the island each year."
 When returning from Diego Garcia, the ship carried metal waste to be recycled in Singapore.

 The Sealift Program Office's function is to provide ocean transportation for the Department of Defense and other U.S. government agencies.
 The program is divided into three project offices: Tankers, Dry Cargo, and Surge.
 Dry cargo is shipped by U.S.-flagged commercial ships.
 Approximately 80 percent of this cargo is transported aboard regularly scheduled U.S. commercial ocean liners.
 The other 20 percent is carried by four cargo ships under charter to MSC.